myllynen/rhel-troubleshooting-guide/README.md

 any questions and also captures older logs which may be needed as well:

 ```
-sosreport --all-logs --batch
+sos report --all-logs --batch
 ```

 In case the command seems to never finish, you must run it manually with the problematic plugins disabled.
-Run `sosreport -v` to see detailed progress and to determine the plugin that hangs.
+Run `sos report -v` to see detailed progress and to determine the plugin that hangs.
 Then kill the currently running sosreport command and use the above command with the addition of `-v -n <hanging-plugin>` parameters to allow sosreport to complete.
 In